machbase/machbase-neo/docs/tutorials/go-driver.md

 defer db.Close()
 ```

-When call `sql.Open()`, use driverName `machbase` and machbase-neo's gRPC address.
+`sql.Open()` is called, `machbase` as driverName and second argument is machbase-neo's gRPC address.

 ## Insert and Query

-Since we get `*sql.DB` successfully,  write and read data by standard sql syntax.
+Since we get `*sql.DB` successfully, write and read data can be done by Go standard sql package.

 ```go
 var tag = "tag01"